joemasilotti/masilotti.com/_posts/2020-12-17-swift-dependency-injection.md

 Dependency injection, or DI, is a key piece of the Swift testing puzzle.
 It gives you necessary control over how your subject under test interacts with its collaborators.

 Without dependency injection we can’t mock out interactions farther down the stack.
-Our “unit tests” become integration tests at best, and unpredictable at worst.
+Our "unit tests" become integration tests at best, and unpredictable at worst.

 Instead of reaching for a third-party library, let’s build out our own little DI.
 By the end of this post you will have a robust, extendible framework you can use in all your apps.